Parent mortgages – how the bank of mum and dad can help children buy a home

 - Lifetime ISA – Savings topped up with a 25% government bonus for 18–39-year-olds.

 Talk to CLS Money about parent help mortgages

 Our dedicated mortgage advisors are some of the best brokers in the business.
 We see all kinds of situations and deliver advice on every type of mortgage to all types of borrowers.
-So whether it’s a traditional parent-child mortgage scheme, like those mentioned above, or for a mum and dad providing loans for single parents on benefits, we’ve got solutions for everyone.
+So whether it’s a traditional parent-child mortgage scheme, like those mentioned above, or for a mum, dad or other family member providing loans for single parents on benefits, we’ve got solutions for everyone.